gerriegash/codepipeline-hbfl/README.md

-## Demo Project for Practicing CI/CD with AWS CodePipeline
+## Gerry here y'alll, Demo Project for Practicing CI/CD with AWS CodePipeline

 This repository contains the demo project for the [Practicing CI/CD with AWS CodePipeline course on Pluralsight.com](http://www.pluralsight.com/courses/aws-developer-designing-developing).